divyansh420/React-Ecommerce/README.md

 ### Features

-1. It is just like an ecommerce website.
+1. It is just like an ecommerce website/app.
 2. We assume the following modules to be present
    1. Navigation
    2. Home Page